Green Island and Reef tour

 Add Australia’s Great Barrier Reef to your bucket list.

-The Great Barrier Reef is a World Heritage-listed site and has been since 1981.
+The Great Barrier Reef has been a World Heritage-listed site since 1981.

 There are around 2,500 individual reefs along with 900 islands.
-Also, thousands of species of tropical fish and coral providing countless brilliant colours.
+Also, thousands of tropical fish and coral species provide countless brilliant colours.

-Please take a look at our Kuranda Train, Skyrail and Green Island Tour.
+Please look at our Kuranda Train, Skyrail and Green Island tour.

 - Green Island

 - semi-submersible submarine

 - 07:30 – 08:30 Check-in at the Great Adventures counter in the Reef Fleet Terminal.